 This course continues the discussion of the systems development life cycle begun in CSI 295, and covers the concepts, methodologies, techniques and tools required for the effective development and implementation of information systems.
 Prerequisite: CSI 295.
-Annually, Spring.
+Spring, odd years.

-CSI 320 INFORMATION TECHNOLOGY MANAGEMENT
+CSI 320 INFORMATION TECHNOLOGY MANAGEMENT (3)